Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal dynamic properties and swelling ratios

 \subsection{Universal swelling ratios and the \textit{g-factor}}

-The swelling of the gyration radius $\alpha_g$ or the hydrodynamic radius $\alpha_H$ relative their values in a $\theta$-solvent is known to follow a universal curve for linear polymers~\cite{KumarRavi,Sunthar2006}.
+The swelling of the radius of gyration and the hydrodynamic radius relative their values in a $\theta$-solvent, i.e., $\alpha_g$ and $\alpha_H$, respectively, are known to follow universal curves for linear polymers~\cite{KumarRavi,Sunthar2006}.
 However, for rings these swelling ratios have not been carefully studied in the thermal crossover regime so far.
 Here, we investigate the swelling behaviour of polymeric rings and compare the results with their linear chain counterparts.
-Fig.~\ref{fig:SwellRatio} displays the swelling ratios $\alpha_g$, $\alpha_H$ and $\alpha_X$ (swelling of mean stretch) as a function of $z$ for rings and linear chains.
+Fig.~\ref{fig:SwellRatio} displays the swelling ratios $\alpha_g$, $\alpha_H$ and $\alpha_X$ (the swelling of the mean stretch) as a function of $z$ for rings and linear chains.
 Symbols represent data for the various swelling ratios obtained by the current simulations.
-The only ratio computed for linear chains was $\alpha_X$.
+The only ratio computed here for linear chains is $\alpha_X$.
 Simulations to compute $\alpha_g$ and $\alpha_H$ for linear chains were not carried out since it has been previously established that the functional form for $f(z)$ provides an excellent fit to simulation data.
 For these ratios, the solid curves in Fig.~\ref{fig:SwellRatio} are drawn by inserting the appropriate fitting parameters given in Table~\ref{Tab:SRringlinear} into the functional form in Eq.~(\ref{Eq:Swellratio}).
 The dashed lines through the symbols for the ring polymer swelling ratios (and the solid line through the symbols for $\alpha_X$ for linear chains) are also fits using Eq.~(\ref{Eq:Swellratio}), with the fitting parameters given in Table~\ref{Tab:SRringlinear}.
-For linear polymers there is a clear distinction among the three swelling ratios whereas for rings the swelling of mean stretch, $\alpha_X$, and hydrodynamic radius, $\alpha_H$, are identical, consistent with the observation in Fig.~\ref{fig:XbyRh_vs_z}~(a) of the near independence of the ratio $X/R_H$ from $z$ for rings.
-On the other hand, the swelling ratios $\alpha_g$ and $\alpha_H$ for rings are distinct from each other.
+For linear polymers there is a clear distinction among the three swelling ratios whereas for rings the swelling of mean stretch, $\alpha_X$, and hydrodynamic radius, $\alpha_H$, are identical, consistent with the observation in Fig.~\ref{fig:XbyRh_vs_z}~(a) of the near independence of the ratio $X^*/R_H^*$ from $z$ for rings.
+On the other hand, while the curves for $\alpha_g$ and $\alpha_H$ for rings are distinct from each other, they appear to become parallel for large values of $z$, which is expected since they have the same value of the exponent $m$.
+In other words, the swelling curves for rings suggest that static and dynamic scaling are identical in the case of rings.